-Quantifying and using uncertainty in Bayesian deep learning systems
+Quantifying and using uncertainty in Bayesian deep learning systems for robust UAV navigation

 Autnomous systems, like Unmanned Aerial Vehicles (UAVs) and self-driving cars, increasingly rely on Deep Neural Networks (DNNs) to handle critical functions within their navigation pipelines (perception, planning, and control).
 While DNNs are powerful, deploying them in safety-critical roles demands that they accurately express their confidence in predictions.
 This is where Bayesian Deep Learning (BDL)